WeWork's new chairman defends payouts to founder, says company will survive

 In response to a question from one WeWork employee, Claure said Neumann was like any shareholder of the company who deserved the right to sell his shares.

-"There's a level of gratefulness that we're going to have for Adam, because he's the one who built this business," said Claure, who is also the chief operating officer at SoftBank.
+"There's a level of gratefulness that we're going to have for Adam, because he's the one who built this business," Claure said.

 Neumann has the right to sell his stake in the company for as much as $970 million, sources previously told Reuters, as part of a tender offer in which SoftBank will buy up to $3 billion in WeWork shares from investors and employees.
 He currently owns a little over one fifth of WeWork.